/150

 36 / 150

-AJ.
-Q. NO 6 to 10: Study the following graph carefully to answer these questions.
+Q. NO 36 to 40: Study the following graph carefully to answer these questions.

 Percent Profit earned by selling Wheat and sugar over the years.